 Do you have a previous criminal arrest?
 Are you looking to seal your record?
+Does your record qualify?
 Expunctions & Non-Disclosures provide an opportunity in Texas to seal or eliminate a criminal arrest.
-We offer experienced Fort Worth criminal defense lawyers and former Tarrant County prosecutors who can provide assistance in getting your criminal record sealed.
-All of our criminal defense attorneys are former prosecutors.
-We also provide lawyers who are Board Certified in Criminal Law and have experience working for the Court of Criminal Appeals, the highest criminal court in Texas.
+We offer experienced criminal defense lawyers and former Tarrant County prosecutors who can provide assistance in reviewing your case to see if you qualify and helping you through the process.
+All of our criminal defense attorneys are former prosecutors with over 200 combined jury trials.
 We have offices in Fort Worth and Colleyville, Texas.

 EXTENSIVE TRIAL EXPERIENCE – OVER 200 CRIMINAL JURY TRIALS

 Our firm has extensive trial experience in criminal defense.
-Our criminal defense lawyers in Fort Worth and Colleyville have tried over 200 combined criminal jury trials, including jury trials for DWI, Aggravated Assault with a Deadly Weapon, Sexual Assault, Drug Possession, Gun and Weapons Charges, Burglary of a Habitation, and Capital Murder.
+Our criminal defense lawyers have tried over 200 combined criminal jury trials, including jury trials for DWI, Aggravated Assault with a Deadly Weapon, Sexual Assault, Drug Possession, Gun and Weapons Charges, Burglary of a Habitation, and Capital Murder.
 In addition, we have reviewed and successfully negotiated thousands of criminal charges.